perforce/p4ruby/build.md

 # Building P4Ruby from Source

+     Note: Make sure you have following packages installed on your system:
+           a. build-essential
+           b. libssl-dev

 1. Download the Perforce C++ API from the Perforce FTP site at
    <ftp://ftp.perforce.com/perforce> . \
    The API archive is located in release and platform-specific subdirectories and is named